programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 The cluster of technologies on which Wikidata is built is often associated with the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web): a broader vision for connecting data across the web.
 This includes approaches such as [linked data](https://en.wikipedia.org/wiki/Linked_data#Linked_open_data), typically implemented using standards like the [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework), which represents information as [graph data](https://en.wikipedia.org/wiki/Graph_database).
 This cluster of technologies has been an object of fascination for years due to its potential to solve the problem of aggregating extremely diverse data sets.
 Outside of some specialist cases, that potential went unrealized until the late 2010s, with the advent and popularization of Wikidata.
 Now, for the first time, historians interested in these technologies have a substantial, well-supported foundation to which they can contribute.[^3]

 Thus far, Wikidata has been more important for popular consumers of history than for academic researchers.
 As computational methods become more indispensable for historians, we can use Wikidata to enrich our own research datasets while also using our datasets to enrich Wikidata.
 The practices integral to this lesson are not merely matters of data entry, but touch on important questions of interpretation when choices are made about how knowledge is structured.
 [Heather Ford](https://hblog.org) and [Shira Klein](https://www.chapman.edu/our-faculty/shira-klein.aspx) have shown how Wikipedia editors can shape historical narratives.[^4] Scholars of technology and media studies such as Ford and [Andrew Iliadis](https://andrewiliadis.com) have pointed to the crucial role of ontological thinking in the production of 'semantic infrastructure': building systems like Wikidata requires deciding how to define categories, entities, and relationships.
-It is therefore increasingly important for historians to bring their expertise to bear in the crucial public historical resource that Wikidata has become.[^5] [It is therefore increasingly important for historians to contribute their research and wider, contextual understanding  to the crucial public resource that Wikidata has become.]
+[It is therefore increasingly important for historians to bring their expertise to bear in the crucial public historical resource that Wikidata has become.[^5] ]

+To clarify sentence above: It is therefore increasingly important for historians to 'employ their expertise'

 ## A Case Study about Heads of State